 Q: Is there an online portion students have to do for their classes?

-Q: Do Charter students have to take standardized state tests?
+Q: Do students have to take standardized state tests?

 Q: Are there any costs or fees that students will be responsible for?

 A: Yes.
-There is a $50 registration fee for each student (to cover administrative registration costs.)
+Aside from tuition, there is a $50 registration fee for each student (to cover administrative registration costs), and a $20 per book refundable deposit.
 (There is NO COST or OBLIGATION to fill out the initial registration.)

 * End of year yearbook